getify/You-Dont-Know-JS/es6 & beyond/ch6.md

 // [ 0, 1, "FOO", 3 ]
 ```

+**Note:** As with other array methods that take callbacks, `Array.from(..)` has an optional third parameter that if set will specify the `this` binding for the callback passed to the second parameter.

 // TODO: talk about mapping between Typed Array values, bitwise truncation, etc

 ### `copyWithin(..)` Prototype Method